Human Resource Development MS Degree (Online)

 Join other students who are working professionals looking to enhance their talents for career growth and advancement through UT Tyler’s online HRD master’s program.

-Learn more from the Department of Human Resources and Technology
+Learn more from the Department of Human Resource Development and Technology.

 - Earn a master’s in HRD by completing coursework, research and projects: No thesis is required.